 - KC v.
-Police Officers – Obtained a large settlement for a pregnant woman who was falsely arrested for shoplifting and beaten by a Prince George’s County policewoman, causing premature birth of her child.
+Police Officers – Obtained a large settlement for a pregnant woman who was falsely arrested for shoplifting and beaten by a Prince George’s County police officer, causing premature birth of her child.

 - Represent a man who claims he was wrongfully arrested and convicted based on a gun planted by the Baltimore Police Department’s Gun Trace Task Force.